Peter Mascuch, Ph.D.

 B.F.A. in Film Studies and Production, New York University

-An associate professor of English and American studies and coordinator of the film/media studies program, Peter Mascuch has worked at St. Joseph’s College since 2003.
+An associate professor of English and American studies and coordinator of the film/media studies program, Peter Mascuch has worked at St. Joseph’s University since 2003.